gamesbook/pyprototypr/README.md

 # pyprototypr

-__pyprototypr__ is a utility written in Python for designing and creating simple, regular, graphical outputs in PDF (or PNG) format via a script.
+__pyprototypr__ is a utility written in Python for designing and creating simple, regular, graphical outputs in PDF (or PNG/GIF) format via a script.

 __pyprototypr__  has been created to handle prototyping of cards, counters, tiles and boards for board games, but can be also used for creation of any